The Honky Tonk Man: Independent circuit (1991–1994)

 After leaving the UWF, Honky went the independent circuit.
 He wrestled his former partner Greg Valentine to a double disqualification for United Wrestling Alliance on February 19, 1991.
 He faced USWA Heavyweight Champion Jerry Lawler at the TWA Spring Spectacular 2 on May 18, 1991, losing via disqualification.
-Ferris next appeared for the TWA (Tri State Wrestling Alliance), where he faced Paul Orndorff.
+Ferris next appeared for the TWA (Tri-State Wrestling Alliance), where he faced Paul Orndorff.
 He lost to Don Muraco at Century Toyota on June 28, 1992.
 Then he made a one night appearance on November 11, 1993, for United States Wrestling Association as he lost to Jeff Jarrett by disqualification.

 World Championship Wrestling (1994)

-On August 5, 1994 Ferris resurfaced in the Big Two, joining World Championship Wrestling and defeating Terry Taylor on WCW Worldwide.
-Promotional vignettes began airing for the former WWF star, and he next appeared on August 15, 1994 on WCW Pro with a win over Brad Armstrong.
-The Clash of The Champions special on August 24, 1994 featured the debut of his new song "Honky Dog Baby".
-Honky Tonk Man remained undefeated on WCW television, defeating Mike Winner and Sam Houston.
+On August 5, 1994, Ferris resurfaced in the Big Two, joining World Championship Wrestling and defeating Terry Taylor on WCW Worldwide.
+Promotional vignettes began airing for the former WWF star, and he next appeared on August 15, 1994, on WCW Pro with a win over Brad Armstrong.
+The Clash of The Champions special on August 24, 1994, featured the debut of his new song "Honky Dog Baby".
+Honky Tonk Man remained undefeated in WCW, defeating Mike Winner and Sam Houston.
 He began appearing on WCW's renewed house show circuit in October, defeating Brian Pillman in multiple encounters.
-On October 24, 1994 he appeared on his first WCW PPV, wrestling WCW World Television Champion Johnny B. Badd on Halloween Havoc in a match that went to a time limit draw.
+On October 24, 1994, he appeared on his first WCW PPV, wrestling WCW World Television Champion Johnny B. Badd on Halloween Havoc in a match that went to a time limit draw.